-An executable file that participates in dynamic linking shall have one PT_INTERP E program header element.
-During exec (BA_OS), the system retrieves a path name from the PT_INTERP segment and creates the initial process image from the interpreter file's segments.
+An executable file that participates in dynamic linking shall have one PT\INTERP program header element.
+During the function exec, the system retrieves a path name from the PT\INTERP segment and creates the initial process image from the interpreter file's segments.
 That is, instead of using the original executable file's segment images, the system composes a memory image for the interpreter.
 It then is the interpreter's responsibility to receive control from the system and provide an environment for the application program.